 A graduate of the University of Kentucky, Gregory began his career as an award-winning journalist for the Lexington Herald-Leader.
 He also served as a reporter and editor at the Honolulu Advertiser, and has been nominated twice for the Pulitzer Prize.

 Gregory is a native of Henderson, Ky.
-He and his wife, Ellen, live in Midway, Ky., with their three children.
+He and his wife, Ellen, live in Midway, Ky., with their three children and two dogs.

 And if you ask about his favorite Bourbon, his response will always be, “Kentucky Bourbon.”

-Adam Johnson came to the KDA in 2012 as its first-ever Director of the famous Kentucky Bourbon Trail® experience.
-Having served six years as Executive Director of the Danville/Boyle County Visitors Bureau, Johnson comes to the Kentucky Bourbon Trail from a hospitality and tourism industry background.
+Adam Johnson came to the KDA in 2012 as its first-ever Senior Director of the famous Kentucky Bourbon Trail® experiences.
+Having served six years as Executive Director of the Danville/Boyle County Visitors Bureau, Johnson comes to the Kentucky Bourbon Trail® from a hospitality and tourism industry background.

-Colleen Thomas joined the KDA in 2016 as Bourbon Ambassador and is based out of the KDA’s Louisville office.
-She is responsible for executing events and special projects to further enhance the industry’s rich heritage, strengthen its community relations and encourage the responsible consumption of spirits.
+Colleen Thomas joined the KDA in 2016 as Bourbon Ambassador and was promoted to Senior Director of Marketing & Member Services in 2020.
+She is responsible for executing events and special projects to further enhance the industry’s rich heritage, strengthen its community relations and encourage the responsible consumption of spirits and is based out of KDA’s Louisville office.